-Of all the questions that the State Climatology office receives, this is one of the strangest.
-Every once in a while or so a letter, a phone call, or an e-mail, asks about whether or not it has snowed in Northern Minnesota during the month of July.
-Most of the time the caller/writer is referencing an event they either witnessed or heard about.
-The cities vary, sometimes as far south as Brainerd but Ely seems to be a perennial favorite.
+Of all the claims and assertions that the State Climatology office receives, this is one of the strangest.
+Every once in a while, a letter, a phone call, or an e-mail, asks about whether or not it has snowed in Northern Minnesota during the month of July.
+Most of the time the caller/writer is convinced the answer is yes, and then references an event they either witnessed or heard about.
+The cities vary, sometimes as far south as Brainerd, but Ely seems to be a perennial favorite.

-Upon receiving a new report of July snow, we investigate each one to see if it is plausible.
-The year is approximated and a search through the paper copies of the nearest National Weather Service Cooperative Station is performed.
+Upon receiving a new report of July snow, we investigate each one to see if it is plausible, searching through climate records from all available stations for the years and even decades surrounding the purported memory, using digital and hard-copy sources.
 The temperatures found are almost universally too mild to support snow.
 The few cases where snowflakes could be plausible, the conditions associated with the date were under a large dome of high pressure with clear skies.

 We're sure these people saw snowflakes according to the vivid descriptions, usually while sitting watching a parade in a place like Ely.
-Others also have commented on a July 4th snowfall in the Ely area.
 Few have been able to pinpoint a year.
 We've sifted through years of data gathered by National Weather Service observers in the area and have never been a recorded observation of snowfall.
-While it is possible that it has snowed somewhere in northeast Minnesota sometime in July we have not as of yet found an official record of it.
+While it is possible that it has snowed somewhere in northeast Minnesota sometime in July, we have not as of yet found an official record of it.
 Bruce Watson, a now-deceased consulting meteorologist whose knowledge of Minnesota's climate was unsurpassed, took a tougher stance on the subject.
 In 1997, he wrote: "June has brought measurable snow in the Arrowhead more than once.
 Snow probably has occurred there in very late August, although we have never found an official record of such.
 July snow would be an extremely rare event, and has not likely occurred in the last 300 years.
 Snow probably has never occurred between June 20 and August 20 since the USA took over the region in 1815."

 Yet the stories prevail from some credible sources.
 An editor from the National Geographic magazine called and inquired about Jim Brandenburg's story that it had snowed in every month in northern Minnesota.
 Our response still had to be a shaky "maybe."
 Weather stations are few and far between in northeast Minnesota, so it is certainly possible that flurries have fallen between the cracks.